 You’ve probably heard it takes a lot of work and care to maintain a sourdough starter.

 Or you’ve read that you have to feed your sourdough starter at least once daily.
-Some bakers feed it two to three times per day.
+It’s true, some bakers feed it two to three times per day.
 Ok, a baby or a dog requires about the same amount of care and attention, you might think.
 Are you ready for such a life-changing commitment?
 Be assured that the feeding schedule can be a lot less burdensome if you want, as you will read below.

 Remember all this effort is only to maintain your sourdough starter.
-Afterwards, it can take you between 18 and 36 hours for a traditional sourdough loaf.
+Afterwards, it can take you between 18 and 36 hours to make a traditional sourdough loaf.
 Don’t fret, however, most of this time is passive.
 You can therefore relax or go about your life as the dough ferments and rises.
 Try this Trustworthy Sourdough Bread recipe to make a tasty sourdough bread time after time.

 Why Create and Maintain Your Own Sourdough Starter?

 With all the effort it takes to create and maintain a sourdough starter, why do it?
 Well, a few reasons come to mind:

 - There is almost nothing as satisfying as baking your own bread from start.
 Using your hands to knead the dough, then watching your dough expand, and finally smelling the bread as it bakes in the oven is fulfilling on a primal level.
 Discover more reasons by reading A Guide to Making Bread at Home.